Question: Where can I find the information I need to enroll my child?

 Question: Do you do recitals?

 Answer: No, we are not a recital school.
 Our professional company, American Repertory Ballet, performs Nutcracker every year, and students in level Intermediate 1 and up are eligible to audition for it.
-Every spring, the school presents a full length ballet that all students in Children’s Ballet 1 and up are eligible to perform in.
+Every spring, the school presents a full length ballet that all students in Primary A and up are eligible to perform in.
 There is no audition.
 It is an optional activity.
 Rehearsals take place on the weekends outside of class time.

 Question: Is the School Show a mandatory recital?

 Answer: No, we are not a recital school.
-Every spring, the school presents a full length ballet that all students in Children’s Ballet 1 and up are eligible to perform in.
+Every spring, the school presents a full length ballet that all students in Primary A and up are eligible to perform in.
 There is no audition.
 It is an optional activity.
 Rehearsals take place on the weekends outside of class time.